Daksh-Maru/IIIT_Surat_Grinders/README.md

 # HELLO VISITORS
-This is a repo consisting of projects and codes which are given as assignments.
+This is a repo consisting of projects given by IIIT Surat.